Distributed Learning with Dependent Samples: Main Results

 \subsection{Optimal learning rates for DKRR}

-In this part, we study the learning performance of DKRR defined by (\ref{DKRR}).
-It was shown in \cite{Zhang2015,Lin2017} that the defined DKRR maintains the learning performance of KRR with whole data, provided the number of local machines is not so large and samples are i.i.d. drawn.
-Our result shows that under stricter condition on the number of local machines, DKRR for algebraic $\alpha$-mixing sequences can also achieve the optimal learning rate.
+We are now in a position to study the learning performance of DKRR defined by (\ref{DKRR}).
+It was shown in \cite{Zhang2015,Lin2017} that the defined DKRR in (\ref{DKRR}) maintains the learning performance of KRR with whole data, provided the number of local machines is not so large and samples are i.i.d. drawn.
+Our result shows that under stricter condition on the number of local machines, DKRR also achieves the optimal learning rates for $\alpha$-mixing sequences in (\ref{Upper-KRR-rho}), showing that DKRR is a powerful learning scheme for distributively stored dependent data.